CathalSweeney6/tolkientrivia/readme.md

 * The background music on the bonus page was taken from [voicemod.net](https://tuna.voicemod.net/sound/1efd65cc-7930-4b19-880b-b605458db7a9).
 * The logo was created using [dafont.com](https://www.dafont.com/ringbearer.font).
 * The 'One Ring' icon was taken from [fontawesome.com](https://fontawesome.com).
+* the gif on the 'Bonus page,' was taken from [giphy.com](https://giphy.com/gifs/reaction-laughing-lotr-TcdpZwYDPlWXC).
 * All fonts, along with their variations and styles on this site, were priorly tested on [Google Fonts](https://fonts.google.com/).